 After the 90s bull market, the stock market became mean-reverting delivering two devastating bear markets with drawdown of about 50%, enough to cause uncle point to majority of non-sophisticated market participants and investors near retirement.
 Another bear market of this magnitude was carefully averted by central bank intervention and corporate buybacks especially during the twin correction of late 2015 – early 2016.
 The predominant perception now is that nothing can cause a bear market except a black swan because central banks and corporations will support prices.

-Needless to say, for the above reasons this is the most dangerous stock market of all time.
+For the above mentioned reasons this is the most dangerous stock market of all time.
 Portfolio diversification is necessary, especially with alternative products that benefit during equity market turmoil, such as commodity futures programs and long/short equity.
 However, the most important aspect of a methodology is systematic trading.
 Very little from the technical or fundamental side works nowadays due to the persistent uptrend.
 Investors and traders need to adopt a systematic approach and follow it otherwise erratic actions and decision can cause more damage than price action itself.

 Towards this end we are constantly updating our systematic strategies.
-We now have one adaptive trend-following strategy and one mean-reversion strategy for SPY, two ETF rotation strategies, one mean-reversion strategy and one long/short strategy for Dow stocks, and one long/short strategy for FAANG stocks, for a total of seven systematic strategies.
+We now have one adaptive trend-following strategy and one mean-reversion strategy for SPY, two ETF rotation strategies, one mean-reversion strategy and one long/short strategy for Dow stocks, for a total of six systematic strategies.
+All strategies operate in the weekly timeframe.
 We believe that this mix may provide enough diversification to deal with a future market reversal and turmoil.

 If you found this article interesting, you may follow this blog via any of the methods below.